vanditaverma/Reddit-Pipeline/README.md

 Output is a Google Data Studio report, providing insight into the Data Engineering official subreddit.

-## Motivation

-Project was based on an interest in Data Engineering and the types of Q&A found on the official subreddit.

 It also provided a good opportunity to develop skills and experience in a range of tools.
 As such, project is more complex than required, utilising dbt, airflow, docker and cloud based storage.

 ## Architecture